MoshirMoshir/BlueMaps/README.md

 # BlueMaps
-BlueMaps is an interactive map of the Blue Hole from Dave the Diver!
+BlueMaps is an interactive map of the Blue Hole from Dave the Diver! <br>
 Navigate your way from the Shallows to the Depths and also find points of interests with ease!

 ## !!!
 Announcement !!!